Meneer-de-Bruin/WCT-API/apis/descriptions/part-groups_target.rst

 ----------------
 **Part: groups**
 ----------------
 A list of groups properties that belong to a target.
-This contains the following information:
+Each group in the list contains the following information:

 ===== ====== ========
 **groups**